petewinn/OCI-Free-Tier/PersonalCloudService.md

 `sudo apt-get install ufw`

-sudo ufw status
-tells you its turned off right now.
+Running `sudo ufw status` tells us the firewall is currently turned off.

 I like to setup the following rules for completeness (I'm a one at a time kinda guy)